dillionmegida/dillionmegida.com/src/pages/p/understanding-event-target-and-use-cases.md

 readTime: 3 mins
 pageDescription: >-
   Target is a property of an event which is a reference to the element upon which the event was fired.
 This property aids us in easily accessing the properties of that given element.
-pageKeywords: 'javascript, event, event.target, target, events, javascript events'
+pageKeywords: "javascript, event, event.target, target, events, javascript events"
 cover: >-
   https://res.cloudinary.com/dillionmegida/image/upload/v1571097103/images/blogs_cover/understanding-event.target_o5l0cq.jpg
 tags: ["javascript"]
 ---

 Before explaining the target property itself, let's get to understand the Event Interface in Javascript

 # Javascript Event Interface